- Academic Honesty

 The President of the University will appoint and convene a committee of five (5) employees comprised of professional staff, administrators and/or faculty who are independent of the claim.

 The President of the University will refer the appeal to the Vice President for Enrollment Services and Student Success who will convene an Appeal Board.
 The Appeal Board will review the complaint and make a recommendation to the Vice President for Student Life who will notify the President of the recommendation.

 Retaliation of any kind is prohibited.
 Anyone who reports an actual or suspected incident of harassment, discrimination or violence based on sex, or who participates in an investigation, will not be subjected to retaliation.
 If a Complainant or witness believes s/he has been subjected to retaliation s/he should contact the Associate Vice President for Human Resources, Title IX Coordinator or the Dean of Students, Deputy Title IX Coordinator.
 Anyone found to be in violation of this retaliation provision will be subject to disciplinary action.

 A list of Marywood University and community resources is available below and in the Human Resources Office, the Dean of Students Office, the Student Health Services Office, the Office of Disabilities Services and the Counseling and Student Development Center.

 Students are encouraged to use the services of the Counseling and Student Development Center, the Student Health Services Office and the Office of Disabilities Services on campus.
 Employees are encouraged to contact the University’s Employee Assistance Program (EAP) or the Associate Vice President for Human Resources for a list of providers.

 Dean of Students Office

-Dr. Amy Paciej-Woodruff, Dean of Students/Deputy Title IX Coordinator
+Dr. Amy Paciej-Woodruff, Assistant Vice President for Student Life/Deputy Title IX Coordinator

 Office of Disabilities Services